 Elastic also outperformed the competition when comparing search speeds for large data volumes.
 “When it comes to speed of search, Elastic stands alone in the industry.
-During the proof of concept, we tested with 16TB of data, and Elastic returned results in 0.6 seconds,” states Button.
+During the proof of concept, we tested with 16TB of data, and Elastic returned results in 0.6 seconds,” commented Button.

 Button was also impressed by how quickly he could set up a use case in Elastic.
 “With other SIEM vendors, the lead time for a consultant to define need, write the scope of work, and complete the job could be weeks or even months.
 We can complete a use case in a day and avoid the professional service fees common among other suppliers.”